In This Article

 Breathability

-Even if shoes fit correctly and provide enough space for your toes, the wrong choice of material will ruin the overall effect.
+Even if your shoes fit well and provide ample toe room, the wrong material can still compromise comfort.
 Luckily, you can easily locate manufacturers with high-end production approaches in their arsenal.
 We can’t help but advise solutions made of synthetic leather, mesh, canvas, and suede.
 They will support decent air circulation and minimize the risk of feet swelling and smelling after prolonged wear.

 Types of Shoes vs. Fit